Category: Advice

 Of sites are considered dormant — receiving no new content7

 Standing out in a sea of AI-generated sameness requires content that’s actually worth indexing.
-The businesses with clear, well-structured, genuinely useful content on their sites are the ones being pulled into AI answers.
+The businesses with clear, well-structured, genuinely useful content on their sites are the ones being pulled into AI answers, and the ones that customers take the time to engage with.
 The ones with five thin pages and an abandoned blog?
-Invisible.
-Or possibly even worse for you and your customers — your CFO said ‘let’s just get ChatGPT to write it’.
-Quelle horreur.
+Not so much.

 Great website design is not an inbound lead strategy.